LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ### Water Level Data

+Just like with the air quality data, we're going to focus on using long-term historical data for our water level analysis.
+Instead of using the pyCIOT suite's built-in methods for accessing data, we'll take a different approach:

-Like the example of air quality data, since we are going to use long-term historical data this time, we do not directly use the data access methods of the pyCIOT suite, but directly download the data archive of "Water Resources Agency - Groundwater Level Station" from the historical database of the Civil IoT Taiwan Data Service Platform and store in the `Water` folder.
+Download the Data Archive: We'll directly download the data set titled "Water Resources Agency - Groundwater Level Station" from the historical database of the Civil IoT Taiwan Data Service Platform.
+This dataset contains extensive historical data on groundwater levels.

-At the same time, since the downloaded data is in the format of a zip compressed file, we need to decompress it to generate a number of compressed daily file, and then decompress the compressed daily file and store it in the `CSV_Water` folder.
+Save the Data: After downloading, we'll store this data in a folder named Water.
+This step helps us keep our data organized and easily accessible.

+Decompress the Data: The data we've downloaded will be in a zip compressed file.
+Our first task is to unzip this file.
+Unzipping will reveal a number of daily files, which are also in a compressed format.

+Decompress Daily Files: We'll then decompress each of these daily files.
+This step is crucial as it converts the compressed files into a format that we can work with for our analysis.

+Store Decompressed Data: Finally, we'll store the decompressed daily files in another folder, named CSV_Water.
+This folder will now contain all the daily groundwater level data in an accessible format, ready for us to process and analyze.

+By following these steps, we ensure that we have a comprehensive and organized dataset of groundwater levels, which is crucial for accurate and effective analysis.

 ```python
 !mkdir Water CSV_Water